Water & Sewer

 Is there a drop box at Village Hall?

-There are two drop boxes in the Village, one is on the front of the Village Hall building and the other is behind the Love Inc. General Store (corner of Savidge St and Jackson).
+There are two drop boxes in the Village, one is on the north side of the Village Hall building and the other is located behind the Love in Action Resale Store (corner of Savidge St and Jackson).

 Water Quality Report

 This report is designed to inform you about the quality of the water we deliver to you everyday.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We are committed to ensuring the quality of your drinking water.